 Technical indicators are an essential part of analyzing the financial markets.
-Some of them aim to illustrate momentum like the Relative Strength Index (RSI), the StochRSI, or the MACD.
-Others may be used to find potential points of interest on a chart, such as the Fibonacci Retracement tool, Parabolic SAR, or Bollinger Bands.
+Some of them aim to illustrate momentum like the Relative Strength Index (RSI)

 The VWAP combines the power of volume with price action to create a practical and easy-to-use indicator.
 Traders may use the VWAP as a tool for trend confirmation, or as an instrument to identify entry and exit points.